The Safest and Most Dangerous Places in Spring Branch, TX: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Spring Branch is $350 per year, which is $114 less than the national average and $205 less than Texas's state average.
-Below we compare cities similar to Spring Branch:
+The overall cost of crime per resident in Spring Branch is $350 per year, which is $114 less than the national average and $205 less than Texas's state average.
+The comparison below uses cities similar to Spring Branch:

 • In Mesquite, TX, crime costs $1,155 per person, which is $805 more than in Spring Branch.